17sarahr/liveyourart_main/site/content/_index.md

 image: /img/img_4261.jpg
 blurb:
   heading: Why Live Your Art?
+  text: >-
-  text: Art is for all.
-Artists need a platform for displaying relevant work.
+    Art is for all.
+Its a platform for displaying relevant work and sharing ideas.
 intro:
   heading: What we offer
+  text: >-
-  text: 'We support local art development, production and display. '
+    We support local art development and provide a safe community to talk about art.
 products:
   - image: img/illustrations-coffee.svg
     text: We promote the discovery and design process